atbcb/usab-uswds/_ada-guides/chapter-6-bathing-rooms.md

 Seats at transfer and roll-in shower compartments can be rectangular or L-shaped.
 The L-shaped seat affords users additional support and stability from the back wall.
-To facilitate transfer, the seat height (17\" -- 19\" measured to the bathroom finish floor) approximates wheelchair seat heights.
-Seats must extend to a point within 3\" of the compartment entry to minimize the transfer gap.
+To facilitate transfer, the seat height (17&Prime; to 19&Prime; measured to the bathroom finish floor) approximates wheelchair seat heights.
+Seats must extend to a point within 3&Prime; of the compartment entry to minimize the transfer gap.
 Seats must withstand a vertical or horizontal force of 250 lbs. at any point on the seat, fastener, mounting device, or supporting structure.
 Folding seats can